archlinux/archinstall/README.md

 Whenever this live-cd boots, from here on now - it'll run `archinstall.py`.

+> CAUTION: If no parameters are given, it will devour the first disk in your system (/dev/sda, /dev/nvme0n1p2 etc).

 # Manually run it on a booted Live CD

     # git clone https://github.com/Torxed/archinstall.git